jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

 To use with released versions of Nmap, switch back to **stdnse.strsplit** instead of the newer **stringaux.strsplit**.

-On a related note, [Ncrack][ncrack], the standalone brute-force passsword cracking tool, also fails against Dropbear SSH servers.
-I am working on a patch for that.
+On a related note, [Ncrack][ncrack], the standalone brute-force passsword cracking tool, also fails against Dropbear SSH servers for the same reason.
+A similar tool [Hydra][thc-hydra] has no problems with Dropbear.

 But all is not lost as the NSE [ssh-brute][ssh-brute] script does work against either Dropbear or OpenSSH.